It can be easy to mistake a file for a rasp if you are not that familiar with either tool.

 This allows for the proper sharpening of the saw.

 Cant Saw: This type of file is used on saws that have teeth that are irregularly shaped.
 These are teeth that have an angle between them that is not the standard 60 degrees.
-Saws with M-shaped teeth are a good candidate for the cant saw files.
+Saws with M-shaped teeth are a good candidates for the cant saw files.

 Chainsaw: As you might guess, chainsaw teeth need a special type of file for sharpening purposes.
 Most chainsaw files are round, although they do come in a variety of shapes.